 It is important to notice that, if the initial state s does not satisfies the static rules of the EAP, the correspondent Evolp sequence has no stable model, and hence there will be no successor state.
-This is, in our opinion, a good result: The initial state is just a state as any other.
-It would be strange if such state would not satisfy the rules of the domain.
-If this situation occurs, most likely either the translation of the rules, or the one of the state, presents some errors.
-From now onwards we will assume that the initial state satisfies the static rules of the domain.
+From now onwards we assume that the initial state satisfies the static rules of the domain.

-To illustrate EAPs, we now show an example of their usage by elaborating on probably the most famous example of reasoning about actions.
-The presented elaboration highlights some important features of EAPs, viz. the possibility of handling non-deterministic effects of actions, non-inertial fluents, non-executable actions, and effects of actions lasting for just one state.
+We now show an example of usage of EAPs by elaborating on probably the most famous example of reasoning about actions.
+The presented elaboration highlights some important features of EAPs: the possibility of handling non-deterministic effects of actions, non-inertial fluents, non-executable actions, and effects of actions lasting for just one state.